Home :: Insights :: How to Conduct a Training Needs Analysis (TNA) – Featuring a 4-Step Process

 Training Needs Analysis

-As the name suggests, Training Needs Analysis (TNA) is the crucial starting point to identify the existing gaps or to meet the need of a new skill acquisition.
+As the name suggests, Training Needs Analysis (TNA) is a crucial starting point to identify existing gaps or meet the need for a new skill acquisition.
 This process can lead to solutions that include training as well as supporting activities to meet the required mandate.

 In this article, we look at the key reasons for conducting TNA and how to conduct a Training Needs Analysis.